 Junior papers are normally due the second day of spring reading period.
 They should be submitted in pdf format as an attachment to an e-mail to the instructor, with copies to the UGA and DUS.
 This is a University deadline: departments and instructors cannot grant extensions on their own authority.
 Late work cannot be accepted for grading by the department unless permission to do so is granted by the student's academic dean.
 There is a grade penalty of 1 point per weekday to a maximum of 10 (= a full letter grade) for lateness, unless a waiver is granted.
 Waivers require approval of the seminar instructor and the DUS.

-**For additional useful information and resources please see the comprehensive Department of Philosophy Handbook for Concentrators.
+**For additional useful information and resources please see the comprehensive Independent Work Guide for Concentrators.